From Clubs to Wine Bars, Hipster Dives, and Cabarets

 Popular with a young and trendy Parisian set, the Oberkampf district asserted itself as the city's coolest new hang-out in the mid-90s.
-Over a decade on, Oberkampf remains a favorite but has alienated some due to overcrowding and occasional rowdiness.
+More than two decades on, Oberkampf remains a favorite but has alienated some due to overcrowding and occasional rowdiness.

 District Picks and Favorites

-- Au Chat Noir: A cozy but edgy café where you can lounge and work during the day and share wine or cocktails with friends after dark
+- Au Chat Noir (76 Rue Jean-Pierre Timbaud): A cozy but edgy café where you can lounge and work during the day and share wine or cocktails with friends after dark

-- Les Pirates (80, rue Oberkampf): This bar features an array of rums and mojitos, which are served in pints on the cheap.
+- Les Pirates (88 Rue Oberkampf): This bar features an array of rums and mojitos, which are served in pints on the cheap.

-- Pop In: This long-popular indie destination features three levels of activity; a bar, a piano lounge, and a sweaty dance "cave" in the basement, where anything goes.
+- Pop In (105 Rue Amelot): This long-popular indie destination features three levels of activity; a bar, a piano lounge, and a sweaty dance "cave" in the basement, where anything goes.
 Indie rock reigns here.

 Bustling and exciting, but overcrowded and noisy, Bastille (Metro Bastille) is best suited to 20-somethings looking for a lively party.
 Nightlife here is a mix of traditional cafes, classy nightclubs, dive bars, and music venues.
-Bar hopping down hectic rue de Lappe or Rue de la Roquette is a good place to start.
-Salsa or Marenge dancing is also in order.
+Bar hopping down hectic Rue de Lappe or Rue de la Roquette is a good place to start.
+Salsa or Merengue dancing is also in order.

 Ménilmontant and Gambetta